Dams in India – List of Important Dams in India with States

 Dams in India UPSC

-Dams in India is an important topic asked in the UPSC exam.
-A few UPSC sample questions on major dams of India are provided below to assist you to understand the relevance of the topic for various competitive exams and to comprehend the scope and variety asked for in the exam.
+A few Dams in India UPSC sample questions are provided below to assist you to understand the relevance of the topic for various competitive exams and to comprehend the scope and variety asked for in the exam.

 Answer (A) Mahanadi